Explore health content from A to Z.

 It may spread through the lymph nodes in the pelvis.

 A third type of spread, through the bloodstream, is uncommon.

 When cervical cancer has spread to another part of the body, it's not considered a new cancer.
 For example, if it spreads to the vagina, it's not called vaginal cancer.
-It's called metastatic cervical cancer.
+It's called cervical cancer with vaginal involvement.
 This is because cancer is usually named for the site of the original tumor.

 The most commonly used staging system for cervical cancer is a system developed by the International Federation of Gynecology and Obstetrics (FIGO).
 In this system, the Roman numerals from 0 to IV represent the different stages of the cancer.
 The higher the number, the more serious or advanced the cancer is.

 This stage is also called carcinoma in situ (CIS).
 The tumor is still very superficial.
 It has grown only in the layer of cells lining your cervix.